allaspagnuola/Recipe-Finder/README.md

 # Hackathon
-A rep for codebrew hackathon.
+A repo for codebrew hackathon.